mypageorg1/purejekyllgithubdefaults/page-lessons.md

     page.html — The layout for your documents that contain FrontMatter, but are not posts. post.html — The layout for your posts.

+# jekyll config.yml

+## github inferences
+title: Your awesome title
+author: GitHub User
+email: your-email@domain.com

+were infered in github without need to specify them in git hub
 # netlify

+## nothing in _site ?

+## no admin folder ? no identity enabled ?